 Charles ‘The Collector’ Towneley

 Charles ‘the Collector’ Towneley toured Italy several times, and collected gems, coins, pottery and statues.
 His collection of classical sculptures were purchased by the British Museum and his portrait surrounded by statues painted by Zoffany is now in the art gallery at the hall.
 He employed John Carr of York to make alterations to the house.
-Carr was the best known architect in the north of England during the Georgian period, over a career of 55 years, he modified more than 90 houses.
-In Lancashire his work can be seen at Lytham Hall (see here).
+Carr was the best known architect in the north of England during the Georgian period.
+Over a career spanning 55 years he modified more than 90 houses.
+In Lancashire his work can be seen at Lytham Hall.

 The Later Towneleys